The conjugacy problem for the automorphism group of the random graph: Introduction

 If $E\leq_BF$, then the classification problem associated to $E$ should be regarded as no more difficult than that associated to $F$, in the sense that any set of complete invariants for $F$ can be used for $E$ as well.
 Now, $\leq_B$ defines a partial preordering on all equivalence relations on standard Borel spaces, and a foundational goal of the subject is to understand the structure of this ordering.

 It turns out that there is a $\leq_B$-maximum element among the classification problems $\oiso_\sigma$ introduced earlier.
-An equivalence relation $E$ is said to be \emph{Borel complete} iff for every countable relational language $\mathcal L$ and every sentence $\sigma$ of $\mathcal L_{\omega_1,\omega}$, we have $\oiso_\sigma\leq_BE$.
+An equivalence relation $E$ is said to be \emph{Borel complete} if for every countable relational language $\mathcal L$ and every sentence $\sigma$ of $\mathcal L_{\omega_1,\omega}$, we have $\oiso_\sigma\leq_BE$.
 A classification problem which corresponds to a Borel complete equivalence relation should be regarded as totally intractable.
-It is not immediately clear that any Borel complete equivalence relations should exist, but it is shown in \cite{FS} that the isomorphism relation for countable graphs is Borel complete, as is the isomorphism relation for countable groups.
+The class of all countable structures is of course Borel complete, but there are many more tangible Borel complete classes.
+For instance, it is not difficult to see that the isomorphism relation for countable graphs is Borel complete, and it is shown in \cite{FS} that the classes of countable trees and linear orders are Borel complete as well.

 Now, we may in fact consider a class of equivalence relations which is much broader than just the $\oiso_\sigma$.
-An equivalence relation $E$ is said to be \emph{classifiable by countable structures} iff $E$ is Borel reducible to $\oiso_\sigma$ for some $\mathcal{L}_{\omega_1,\omega}$-sentence $\sigma$ in a countable relational language $\mathcal L$.
+An equivalence relation $E$ is said to be \emph{classifiable by countable structures} if $E$ is Borel reducible to $\oiso_\sigma$ for some $\mathcal{L}_{\omega_1,\omega}$-sentence $\sigma$ in a countable relational language $\mathcal L$.
 Thus, a Borel complete equivalence relation is also universal for the class of equivalence relations which are classifiable by countable structures.

-A large source of examples of equivalence relations which are classifiable by countable structures are those which arise from Polish group actions.
-If the Polish group $G$ acts in a Borel fashion on the standard Borel space $X$, then the corresponding orbit equivalence relation $E_G^X$ is an analytic equivalence relation.
+A large source of examples of equivalence relations which are classifiable by countable structures are those which arise from certain Polish group actions.
+Generally, if the Polish group $G$ acts in a Borel fashion on the standard Borel space $X$, then the corresponding orbit equivalence relation $E_G^X$ is an analytic equivalence relation.
 Here, $E_G^X$ is defined by

-By \cite{BK}, the orbit equivalence relation $E_G^X$ induced by a Polish group action is classifiable by countable structures.
-We remark that any $\oiso_\sigma$ is induced by the action of some Polish subgroup of $S_\infty$.
+For instance, $\oiso_\sigma$ is the orbit equivalence relation induced by the action of $S_\infty$ on $\Mod(\sigma)$.
+By \cite{BK} and \cite[Theorem~3.5.1]{gao}, any orbit equivalence relation induced by a Borel action of a closed subgroup of $S_\infty$ is classifiable by countable structures.

 We shall now specialize to classification problems of the following form.
 If $\mathcal M$ is any countable model, then $\aut\mathcal M$ denotes its automorphism group, and $\mathcal{C}_{\mathcal{M}}$ the conjugacy equivalence relation on $\aut\mathcal M$.
 That is,